roytang/blog/content/posts/2008/02/trying-out-kde4.md

   * Window controls are still buggy, combo boxes occasionally are not working correctly
   * Limited options for the desktop wallpaper &#8211; I liked the &#8220;Slideshow&#8221; option in KDE3.5
   * Ctrl+Alt+D keybinding for &#8220;Show Desktop&#8221; not set by default.
 (It was enabled by default in KDE 3.5 for Kubuntu)
   * Everything on the desktop is now a widget.
 That includes the start menu, the panel, the system tray, and icons on the desktop.
-This isn&'t a bad thing per se, but I got confused by the icons on the desktop being widgets.
+This isn't a bad thing per se, but I got confused by the icons on the desktop being widgets.
 They have some widget controls around them that allow me to rotate or remove them from view.
 I was like &#8220;Eh?
 Why would I want to rotate the icons one-by-one?
-And will clicking this X thing delete the file?&#8221; And the icons don&'t have the usual context menu for files.
-Apparently it&'s designed so that the icons on the desktop are not treated as files inside a file manager.
-I realize it&'s intended to be a completely different paradigm, but it just threw me off.
+And will clicking this X thing delete the file?&#8221; And the icons don't have the usual context menu for files.
+Apparently it's designed so that the icons on the desktop are not treated as files inside a file manager.
+I realize it's intended to be a completely different paradigm, but it just threw me off.
   * Occasional slowdown.
 Sometimes when moving my mouse over the Task Manager widget, the tooltips for each active window all appear together without fading out appropriately.
   * Konqueror is still not a very good web browser.
 And Firefox does not look good in KDE4.
 (In KDE3.5 I had installed the package that allows GTK apps to use QT so it looks ok there.
 Not sure if something similar already exists for KDE4)
-  * I don&'t like the Oxygen window decorator.
+  * I don't like the Oxygen window decorator.

-In general, it looks nice and is promising, but I&'m not sure I would be ready to have it for everyday use.
-I&'ll switch back to KDE3.5 after posting this, and will maybe try KDE4 again after the next Kubuntu release to see how it&'s improved.
+In general, it looks nice and is promising, but I'm not sure I would be ready to have it for everyday use.
+I'll switch back to KDE3.5 after posting this, and will maybe try KDE4 again after the next Kubuntu release to see how it's improved.

  [1]: /files/uploads/2008/02/screenshot.thumbnail.png
  [2]: /files/uploads/2008/02/screenshot.png "KDE4 Screenshot"